ricallinson/knot/readme.md

-# Knot
+# Knot Node

-A client side Node experiment.
+A programmatic folly exploring the underbelly of implementing a client-side version of Node.